Skip to main content

 1. They Have A Lot Of Essential Nutrients

-One of the best ways to ensure you’re getting the nutrients your body needs to perform at its peak is to ensure you’re adding lots of vegetables to your diet.
+One of the best ways to ensure that you are getting the nutrients needed by your body is to add lots of vegetables to your diet.

 Vitamins, minerals, and other nutrients play important roles in ensuring various bodily functions work smoothly.